For the last 10 years or so, Arch Linux has been my

 AutomaticUpdates: stage; rpm-ostreed-automatic.timer: last run 24h ago

 GTK3 applications look different from GTK4 applications, which is annoying.
-We can fix this by using the adw-gtk3 project as follows:
+We

-sudo wget -P /etc/yum.repos.d/ https://copr.fedorainfracloud.org/coprs/nickavem/adw-gtk3/repo/fedora-37/nickavem-adw-gtk3-fedora-37.repo
+Run sudo wget -P /etc/yum.repos.d/ https://copr.fedorainfracloud.org/coprs/nickavem/adw-gtk3/repo/fedora-37/nickavem-adw-gtk3-fedora-37.repo.

-.rpm-ostree install gnome-tweaks adw-gtk3 --apply-live
+Run rpm-ostree install gnome-tweaks adw-gtk3 --apply-live.